-Use a book with unlined pages (or half lined pages) for a nature journal.
+Use a book with unlined pages (or half-lined pages) for a nature journal.
 Use the journal to record interesting things found in nature.
-Each entry should include the date and time, the place where the object was found, comments about the object and a realistic sketch.
-Other possibilities include labels for the sketch, a poem about the object, reflections about emotions, thoughts, and ideas that the object inspires.
+Each entry should include the date and time, the place where the object was found, comments about the object, and a realistic sketch.
+Other possibilities include labels for the sketch, a poem about the object, and reflections about emotions, thoughts, and ideas that the object inspires.
 Pencils work well for a nature journal

-This is a journal that is done all in comic book style with frames that include pictures, captions, speech/thought bubbles.
-This is great for the aspiring manga artist, but even if a child just wants to draw stick figures, this can be a fun and useful form of expression.
+This is a journal that is done all in a comic book style with frames that include pictures, captions, and speech/thought bubbles.
+This is great for aspiring manga artists, but even if a child just wants to draw stick figures, this can be a fun and useful form of expression.
 You can use the chart function in Word to make a grid of 6 or 9 even frames per page or just allow children to draw their own.

 Fill-in-the-Blank Guided Journals

 You can buy these in every flavor imaginable.
-My favorites are the ones that are as open ended as possible.
-One of these is Wreck This Journal by Keri Smith and of course there is always my Journal Jumble pages for mix and match fun.
-Looking for a quickie journal for adults?
-I am having fun with Simple Diary Vol. One by Philipp Keel.
-It takes literally less than two minutes to complete an entry.
-Another great option for grown ups are these delightful pages by Christie Zimmer.
+My favorites are the ones that are as open-ended as possible.
+One of these is Wreck This Journal by Keri Smith, and of course, there are always my Journal Jumble pages for mix-and-match fun.

 Got another fun journal idea?
 Please share!